Sustainable aquaculture in Dorset

 Dorset Cleanerfish

-Dorset Cleanerfish Ltd, a joint venture with the largest salmon farming company in the world, MOWI, and local company Native Marine Centre Ltd, has been producing lumpfish since 2013.
+Dorset Cleanerfish Ltd, owned and operated by MOWI, the largest salmon farming company in the world, has been producing lumpfish since 2013.

 With production units in Portland Port and Castletown, the company produces 750,000 fish per year.